erikgrinaker/toydb/docs/architecture/sql-parser.md

 # SQL Parsing

-And so we finally arrive at SQL.
-The SQL parser is the first stage in processing SQL queries and statements, located in the [`src/sql/parser`](https://github.com/erikgrinaker/toydb/tree/39c6b60afc4c235f19113dc98087176748fa091d/src/sql/parser) module.
+We finally arrive at SQL.
+The SQL parser is the first stage in processing SQL queries and statements, located in the [`sql::parser`](https://github.com/erikgrinaker/toydb/tree/39c6b60afc4c235f19113dc98087176748fa091d/src/sql/parser) module.

 The SQL parser's job is to take a raw SQL string and turn it into a structured form that's more